Shanna Greene Benjamin

 About Me

 Shanna Greene Benjamin is a biographer and scholar who studies the literature, lives, and archives of Black women.
 She has published on African American literature and Black women's intellectual history in African American Review, MELUS, and PMLA, Studies in American Fiction.
-She is a coach who helps graduate students and faculty members write what only they can; she is a consultant who helps colleges and universities engage with inclusivity as a practice.
+She is a coach who helps graduate students and faculty members write what only they can; she is a consultant who demystifies the grant writing process for individuals and organizations.

 Praise for Half in Shadow